bobmonsour/faustotasca/src/pages/early-years.md

 'Tasca family with friends<br>Mingus, Texas, 1915')
 }}

-The same family member who suggested moving to Texas, now suggested continuing westward to Santa Barbara.
-The physical beauty of the American Riviera, the temperate climate, and the cultural milieu (check spelling on site) of Santa Barbara were all very appealing to the young family.
+Fausto was disappointed and very dissatisfied with the work he could obtain in Mingus.
+He apparently voiced his frustration with the situation because the family connection again reached out and this time encouraged the family to continue west to California.
+Fausto and Paolina soon relocated to Santa Barbara.
+They were delighted with the physical beauty of the area and the temperate climate.
+They were likewise very happy to discover the community’s interest in the fine arts.